+Before I get into my postpartum Peloton journey, let’s set the stage about me.
+I’m a freelancer.
 One of the biggest motivators and energy boosters for me as a freelancer is working out.
 I haven’t always loved working out though.
 I have a troubled history with food, diets, fitness, and over-exercising.
-I’m happy to say that through a lot of therapy and work on myself, I have a mostly peaceful relationship with food and fitness.
+I’m happy to say that through a lot of therapy I have a mostly peaceful relationship with food and fitness.

-Now, working out is something I do in the morning – after the girls are at daycare – because it helps me clear my head, see the day with focus, and gives me a sense of what needs to be done.
+Working out is something I do in the morning – after the girls are at daycare – because it helps me clear my head, see the day with focus and gives me a sense of what needs to be done.

 In 2020, I was pregnant with my twin daughters, which was a wild time to be pregnant by the way.
 A global pandemic plus a twin pregnancy really showed me how much I took my physical fitness for granted.